codevarsha24/SQL_Spotify/README.md

 ORDER BY total_no_of_tracks desc;
   ```

-### Medium Level
-1. Calculate the average danceability of tracks in each album.
+6. Calculate the average danceability of tracks in each album.
 ```sql
 SELECT album, ----1
 avg(danceability) as avg_danceability----2